Living-with-machines/CensusGeocoder/README.md

 Norfolk|Blofield|THORPE NEXT NORWICH|Blofield|103248|4504|44
 Nottinghamshire|Worksop|WORKSOP|Worksop|107257|9734|15

-For each street in the census, we have quite a lot of geographical information that helps us distinguish streets.
+For each street in the census, we have quite a lot of geographical information that helps us distinguish streets with the same name.
 The `ConParID` and `ParID` fields link to existing GIS boundary datasets, which we can use to carve up our target geometry datasets.

 `ConParID` refers to 'Consistent Parish ID'.
 There are two series of consistent parish boundaries - one that covers 1851 to 1891, and another set covering 1901 and 1911.
 Consistent parish boundaries don't reflect real parish boundaries, they're artificial units constructed by aggregating multiple parishes.
 See [here](https://www.essex.ac.uk/research-projects/integrated-census-microdata) for more information under the heading 'Consistent Parish Geographies'.
 We can map these consistent parish units: the `ConParID` field links to [Parish Boundary Data](#parish-boundary-data-england-and-wales-only) via a [lookup table](#1851engwalesparishandplace-i-cem-lookup-table-england-and-wales-only).